WeLoveGrandRP/GrandRP-Cheater-Pack/README.md

 # GrandRP-Cheater-Pack
-The first cheater pack made for GrandRP.
-It contains name generators, tutorials and more.
+Welcome to the first cheater pack made for GrandRP.
+Here you will find everything you need for cheating.
+Name generators, instructions for spoofing and more.